Brolivar/Lost-Found-App/README.md

 - A clean and lightweight progress HUD for your iOS and tvOS App: [SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD)
 - Swift image slideshow with circular scrolling, timer and full screen viewer: [ImageSlideshow](https://github.com/zvonicek/ImageSlideshow)

-- The database, authentication and storage infrastructure backed by Google: [Firebase](https://firebase.google.com)
+- The databases, notifications, authentication and storage infrastructure backed by Google: [Firebase](https://firebase.google.com)
 - GeoFire for Objective-C - Realtime location queries with Firebase: [Geofire](https://github.com/firebase/geofire-objc)
 - A lightweight, pure-Swift library for downloading and caching images from the web: [Kingfisher](https://github.com/onevcat/Kingfisher)